 That isn’t in any way, shape or form lessening the tragedy of these incidents.
 Each and every life lost in attacks like these is one too many.

-But it is putting these attacks into perspective.
+But it is about putting these attacks into perspective.
 It is saying that the fear is far from the reality.
 The truth is, the fear and paranoia that follow these incidents is both unwarranted and unnecessary.

 The actual risk of another attack in these destinations is minimal.
-Security will be tightened, everyone will be more alert, but more importantly than that the fact that these isolated incidents will have happened and the actual chances of another tragedy occuring will return to being very low.
+Security will be tightened, everyone will be more alert, but more importantly than that the fact that these isolated incidents will have happened and the actual chances of another tragedy occurring will return to being very low.

 Many more locations around the world such as Beirut and Iraq have been targeted by the same indiscriminate and horrific violence, but have not been the subject to the same media outrage or scrutinisation.
 Places like London or New York hold some of the highest crime rates in the world yet no one states that these destinations are too dangerous to travel to.
 The truth of the matter is a terrorist attack can happen anywhere at any time, it can happen as easily in our own countries as it can in that tropical getaway or popular tourist resort, yet no one declares our own countries as no go areas.